nimhbg/wis2box/docs/source/user/data-ingest.rst

 wis2box-webapp
 --------------

-The wis2box-webapp is a web application that includes the following forms for data validation and ingestion:
+The wis2box-webapp is a web application that includes the following form for data validation and ingestion:

 * user interface to ingest `FM-12 SYNOP data <https://library.wmo.int/idviewer/35713/33>`_
-* user interface to ingest CSV data using the csv2bufr-plugin and using the predefined "AWS-template" mapping.

 The wis2box-webapp is available on your host at `http://<your-public-ip>/wis2box-webapp`.